 So before you plough on any further, here’s a little exercise you might try.
-Armed with the knowledge of the Court Cards and their suits so far can you work out which cards best represent you right now?
-For each Suit.
+Armed with the knowledge of the Court Cards and their suits so far, can you work out which card best represents you right now?
+Do it for each Suit.
 Jot them down and see what you think at the end.
-Maybe I’ll tell you mine.
-It came as a surprise to me.
+I was way off.

 Wands are the first suit and they represent the very first thing – ‘Thought’.
 And since a thought can birth another and then another over and over again they soon start to stack up.
 Endless new thoughts will rise up bursting with creativity and direction of purpose.
 The journey through the first ten cards of the Suit of Wands is littered with hope but also fraught with broken dreams.
 It is a pathway of joy and happiness, personal victories, struggles, getting back up, feeling over burdened and facing choices.
 The further along the journey you step the more heavy the thoughts become.
 This is the same for the Court Cards.
 The Seed is first thought, divine spark.
 Fire in the belly for life but innocent.
 Wands are about careers and desires too as well as passions both sexual and educational.
 This journey is through the world of status and achievement in life through altruism.
 Creating new and wonderful experiences and sharing the lessons with others to demonstrate growth and wisdom.
 The other aspect of the Suit of Wands is that they will undergo the greatest transformation throughout life as they are transform through the application of all the other suits that will follow.